n00bSec/n00bSec.github.io/_posts/2016-10-11-welcome-to-jekyll.markdown

 When ran against the server with nc, it worked without a hitch, and printed out the flag: ctf(hiding_behind_a_null_overwrite)

+Note that this kind of vulnerability to buffer overflow in C programs can not only reveal information, but allow for the redirection of the program's code flow.
+This however can be saved for another post.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll